 Although it is still officially summer here in the mountains of Park City Utah, the trees have begun to change the air has an autumnal feeling, and the nights are filled with the changing seasons chill.
 This is truly great news for ski and snowboard bums alike, as it means winter is fast approaching and our famous Utah powder will be flying shortly.
 If I recall, our first snow last year took place at the beginning of October!
 Until that day arrives, and until the slopes or our world class ski resorts open, there is no reason to not enjoy the beauty that is fall in Park City!
-If you’re looking for a few things to keep you busy, a few suggestions are listed below.
+If you’re looking for a few fall activities in Park City to keep you busy, a few suggestions are listed below.

 1. Park City Farmers Market.
 Enjoy the bounty of the fall harvest at the weekly Farmer’s Market, located in the lower cabriolet parking lot at Canyons Resort.
 Bring your bag and fill up with fresh Utah sweet corn, fall squash, and local meats and cheeses.
 As fall sinks in, bring the family and pick out a pumpkin to carve, or grab a bunch of apples to take home and dip in to some caramel – a true autumn treat!